-The Pottery Barn logo symbolizes quality, comfort, and tradition, reflecting the brand’s desire to offer stylish and functional home goods.
-The emblem’s design suggests the comfort with which the brand helps people create cozy and beautiful spaces, where every detail plays an important role in creating a harmonious atmosphere.
+The Pottery Barn logo symbolizes quality, comfort, and tradition, reflecting the brand’s commitment to offering stylish, functional home goods.
+The emblem’s design suggests the comfort the brand provides as people create cozy, beautiful spaces, where every detail plays an important role in creating a harmonious atmosphere.

 Meaning and History